Emkay360/Cybersecurity-Portfolio/Professional_statement.md

 The first line represents the query that selects all columns in the table and the next line shows from which table to select.
 I know that the team wants me not to include the ``IT department`` on the table.
 To do that, I included the ``NOT`` operator to filter the ``IT department`` out.
 ## Conclusion
 I have used different SQL queries to retrieve information from the employees' table to be able to examine different security issues.
 The first step was to be able to use the ``SELECT`` and ``FROM`` queries to understand which tables and columns I was filtering from.
 I also used operators like ``NOT``, ``OR``, and ``AND`` to be able to filter information in some columns which has helped me to identify potential security threats and ways to keep the system secure.
+## Introduction to Python (Update a file through a Python algorithm)
+### Project description
+At my organization, access to restricted content is controlled with an allow list of IP addresses.
+The ``allow_list.txt`` file identifies these IP addresses.
+A separate remove list identifies IP addresses that should no longer have access to this content.
+I created an algorithm to automate updating the ``allow_list.txt`` file and removing these IP addresses that should no longer have access.
+### Open the file that contains the allow list
+For the first part of the algorithm, I opened the ``allow_list.txt`` file.
+First, I assigned this file name as a string to the import_file variable:
+``
+#Assign 'import_file' to the name of the file

+import_file = "allow_list.txt"
+``